alanszlosek/voxeling/README.markdown

 ## The Latest News

-Rewrite in progress!
-We've moved to ES Modules and are refactoring all the things.
-I've moved everything to a branch called "main".
-Check the "master" branch for the old code.
+Refactoring into ES Modules is done.
+Current branch is "main", check "master" for the old code.

-As of 2021 I've hired a graphic designer to create new textures.
-Soon I will be able to phase out bdcraft (http://bdcraft.net/purebdcraft-minetest) and distribute my own textures so you can more-easily set up your own instances with less headache.
+We have a new set of textures that I'm free to distribute.
+Some were created by a graphic designer (the good ones), others were created by me to finish the job (the not-so-good ones).
+Previously I recommended using bdcraft (http://bdcraft.net/purebdcraft-minetest) which we didn't create and could not distribute.
+Now that we have our own I can streamline the setup and installation.

 If you want to see what I'm working on, I occasionally make videos at [Relaxing With Code](https://www.youtube.com/channel/UCtuuC26V9NnEcdSKpIP15hw) on YouTube.
 Specifically in the [Voxeling playlist](https://www.youtube.com/playlist?list=PLGonE3T1sorRgdHNBGhpjUojdChc5CSD0).